SoftwareHeritage/swh-deposit/docs/specs/spec-technical.rst

 ~~~~~~~~~~~~

 *  one dedicated database to store the deposit's state - swh-deposit
-*  one dedicated temporary objstorage to store archives before loading
+*  one dedicated temporary storage to store archives before loading
 *  one client to test the communication with SWORD protocol

 Deposit reception schema